jennalandy/database_tutorials/NextSteps.md

 - Investigate using RedHat.

+- Add section on NoSQL databases and non-tabular data

 - Add small case study problems, either as examples or for students to complete on their own.
 For example:
   - Build a small relational database.
   - Build the bakery relational database and connect to it through the Shiny application associated with this book.